-The measures we have taken to ensure adherence to our environmental responsibilities, energy usage and carbon emissions are described in the Directors' Report.
-We engage with the government and government regulators through a range of industry consultations and meetings, together with our membership of the Chemical Industries Association.
+The measures taken by the Company to ensure adherence to our environmental responsibilities, energy usage and carbon emissions are described in the Directors' Report.
+We engage with the government and government regulators through a range of industry consultations and meetings, together with our membership of the Chemical Industries Association and the European Salt Users' Association.